Gordon Ramsay’s daughter Holly weds Olympian Adam Peaty amid family fall-out

 Former footballer Sir David Beckham, his wife, fashion designer Lady Beckham, and their youngest children Romeo, Cruz and Harper were among the celebrity guests in attendance at the ceremony held at Bath Abbey.

-Holly’s two sisters, who were bridesmaids, and her mother Tana and TV chef father, were pictured outside the church, but Peaty’s mother Caroline and father Mark were missing from the ceremony amid a family fall-out.
+The bridesmaids – Peaty’s sister Bethany and Holly’s two sisters – were pictured outside the church, but Peaty’s mother Caroline and father Mark were missing from the ceremony amid a family fall-out.

 Ahead of Saturday’s ceremony, Caroline Peaty spoke to the Daily Mail about the row which apparently exploded after she was not invited to Holly’s hen do.